momothepikachu/Google-FrontEnd-Scholarship-Phase1/README.md

 # Grow with Google Challenge Scholarship

-**Grow with Google Challenge Scholarship** to the **Front-End Developer track** is a 3-month challenge course, which I was able to complete it in 2 weeks.
+**Grow with Google Challenge Scholarship** to the **Front-End Developer track** is a 3-month challenge course, which I was able to complete in 2 weeks.
 Hooray!

 ![screenshot](GrowWithGoogleDeveloperChallengeScholarship.png)